 Fruits: great as a snack or dessert, and they can satisfy a sweet tooth.
 Although they are higher in sugar it is a natural sugar.
-If you are looking for low sugar fruits try incorporating raspberries, strawberries, blackberries, & kiwis in your diet.
+If you are looking for low sugar fruits try incorporating raspberries, strawberries, blackberries, and kiwis in your diet.

 Vegetables: key source of essential vitamins, minerals, and antioxidants.
 Make sure to eat a variety of veggies; the most range of colors the more nutrients you are getting.
-Dark, leafy greens are great such as spinach, kale, broccoli, & collard greens.
+Dark, leafy greens are great such as spinach, kale, broccoli, and collard greens.

 Grains: whole products provide vitamins, minerals, and fiber.
 This is also a great way to add texture to a dish.
 Bread, pasta, and rice all come in whole grain options.

 Proteins: meats and beans are primary sources of protein.
 This is essential for wound healing and muscle maintenance and development.
 Healthy animal protein include red meats, poultry, and fish.
 Plant base protein is also a great way to fill this category.
 Options include lentils, beans, peas, almonds, sunflower seeds, and walnuts.

 Dairy: this can provide essential nutrients such as protein, calcium, and vitamin D. Dairy-free milks are great alternatives as well.
 They can be made from flax seed, almonds & cashews, soy, oats, and coconuts.